-“Many hotels — for instance those in Florida and Hawaii — offer state resident discounts,” says Chaddah.
-“All you need is a state-issued ID at check-in, and you can save an extra 10 percent to 20 percent.
+“Many hotels — for instance those in Florida and Hawaii — offer state resident discounts,” said Chaddah.
+“All you need is a state-issued ID at check-in, and you can save an extra 10% to 20%.
 So next time you take a staycation or local getaway, make sure you show off that driver’s license.”

 Ask the Front Desk About Partnership Deals

-“Most hotels create business partnerships with local businesses, restaurants and activities,” states Jennie Jacobs, director of sales and marketing at Hotel Santa Barbara in California.
-“These relationships equate to great experiences, savings and deals for guests.
+“Most hotels create business partnerships with local businesses, restaurants, and activities,” said Jennie Jacobs, director of sales and marketing at Hotel Santa Barbara in California.
+“These relationships equate to great experiences, savings, and deals for guests.
 For instance, a local restaurant partner might provide the front desk or hotel concierge with some discount coupons or maybe a free dessert with dinner if the staff calls and books the reservation.”

 Tell the Hotel About Other Travel Deals

-“If you go to a booking site (i.e. Booking.com ) that has ‘deals’ listed, call the hotel/inn direct, tell them you have seen the rates offered on the site and were wondering if they could better it,” recommends Pekka Paavonpera, inkeeper at the Snapdragon Inn.
+“If you go to a booking site that has “deals” listed, call the hotel or inn directly, and tell them you have seen the rates offered on the site and were wondering if they could better it,” said Pekka Paavonpera, innkeeper at the Snapdragon Inn.

-“Chances are they can, by between 10 and 15 percent, because that’s the commission they have to pay the booking site anyway.”
+“Chances are they can, by between 10% and 15%, because that’s the commission they have to pay the booking site anyway.”

 Sign Up for Hotels’ Virtual Guest Books

-If you’re planning a trip to Vegas, travel expert David Yeskel offers this tip on how to score the best rate on your hotel.
+If you’re planning a trip to Las Vegas, travel journalist David Yeskel offers this tip on how to score the best rate on your hotel.

 “Travelers should register on the individual hotels’ virtual guest books,” he said.
 “They’ll receive promotional emails that often pair low room rates with free daily buffet passes and other resort credits that can bring the effective daily room rate down to ridiculously low levels.”